xieweiAlex/English_Learning/words-review.md

 He's **setting up** this **patsy** to **take the fall**. -
 I like to **putter around** in the garden. -
 Often, both groups also live in **ethnic enclaves**. -
+The **wayward** son would devote himself to therapy and also to science. -
 He was **devoted** to his **bullmastiff**, Costello, whom he worried over constantly: Was Costello comfortable?
 Sleeping properly?
 Andrew liked to **dote on** the dog, she says, and he liked to be doted on by Sarah. -
 It was a wealthy place, the kind of setting where the word **au pair** comes up frequently. -
 Finally, the notion of the "thought leader being inspirational at TED" hasn't **aged** well.
 It's seen as self-congratulatory, **formulaic** and ultimately vapid. -